react-native-webrtc/react-native-callkeep/README.md

 _Android only._

-A listener to tells the JS side if a native call has been answered while there is active self managed call
+A listener that tells the JS side if a native call has been answered while there was an active self-managed call

 ```js
 RNCallKeep.addEventListener('onHasActiveCall', () => {